kellog-specialk/ProjectWatermelon/README.md

 Project is still maintained by Zachary Blumenfeld and Joycelyn Chow, and consequently may undergo minor changes.
 The goal and project itself, however, are completed.

 ## Additional information
-A write up of this project is available [here](https://gitlab.jhuapl.edu/zabacka1/ProjectWatermelon/-/blob/main/2022SummerASPIREProjDscrptn.docx)
+A write up of this project is available in the ProjectDescription.doc file.

 For any further questions or concerns, please reach out: